-The modern wisdom of sales and marketing tells us that people are more likely to make purchases based on feeling, not a specification or features–these modern auto brands are often renovating cladding on commercial property to serve the state of mind that their target audience is seeking.
+The modern wisdom of sales and marketing tells us that people are more likely to make purchases based on feeling, not specification or features.
+These modern auto brands are often renovating cladding on commercial property to serve the state of mind that their target audience is seeking.

-Modern cladding products, such as the increasingly popular Aluminum Composite Material (ACM), are likely choices for these brands: the glossy and sleek finish of ACM is a great encapsulation for that of a car’s metallic body.
+Modern cladding products, such as the increasingly popular Aluminum Composite Material (ACM), are likely choices for these brands.
+The glossy and sleek finish of ACM is a great encapsulation for a car’s metallic body.

-Hyun Dai, Modern Exterior Design
+Hyundai, Modern Exterior Design

-It is no surprise that Hyundai often tinkers with its exterior designs.
+It is no surprise that Hyundai’s exterior design often tinkers.
 The company got its name from the Korean words “Hyun” and “Dai,” which together translate to “modern era.”
 The company was initially founded as an engineering and construction company in 1947.